cjlcarvalho/torr/README.md

 # PBTerminalClient

-About:
-- Terminal Client for download torrents using The Pirate Bay website.
+Terminal Client for download torrents using The Pirate Bay website.

 Requirements:
 * Python 2.7